Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

 \subsection{Performance in Realizing Design Goals}

-From the pool of DGs characterized by high novelty and medium or above in Rationality/Feasibility, we selected nine DGs, with three from each complexity level.
-We tasked the GDT with creating three designs for each DG, resulting in a total of twenty-seven designs.
-The selected outcomes are illustrated in Fig. \ref{fig:complexity1}, \ref{fig:complexity2}, \ref{fig:complexity3}.
-Due to space constraints, we detailed nine of these design outcomes.
-We evaluated the accuracy and highlighted strengths and issues encountered during the design process.
+From the pool of DGs with high novelty and medium or higher Rationality/Feasibility, we selected nine DGs—three from each complexity level.
+The GDT was tasked with creating three designs per DG, resulting in 27 designs.
+The selected outcomes are illustrated in Fig. \ref{fig:complexity1}, \ref{fig:complexity2}, and \ref{fig:complexity3}.
+Due to space limitations, we detailed 9 of these designs.
+We evaluated their accuracy and highlighted both strengths and challenges encountered during the design process.